-The Master of Palliative Care is a 54-unit coursework program which is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Palliative Care is a 54-unit coursework program which is offered by the College of Nursing and Health Sciences.

 The course articulates with the Graduate Certificate in Palliative Care; Graduate Diploma in Palliative Care; Graduate Diploma in Palliative Care in Aged Care; Master of Palliative Care in Aged Care; and the sequentially developed topics allow progression through the awards.

 Students who hold the graduate certificate or graduate diploma receive credit for topics already taken.

 Applicants who do not hold the Graduate Certificate in Palliative Care or the Graduate Diploma in Palliative Care or the Graduate Diploma in Palliative Care in Aged Care, must normally hold an approved degree or an equivalent qualification from an approved tertiary institution and have not less than two years' clinical involvement in Palliative Care and/or supporting patients and families with a life-limiting illness.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 Credit may be granted, on application, for comparable prior studies.